 We also welcomed environmental expert, Tatiana Antonelli Abella, Founder & Managing Director of Goumbook, a leading Social Enterprise dedicated to raising awareness among the local community on sustainability and green living across the UAE and the Gulf region.
 Goumbook works to promote positive environmental action through active participation in specific projects, campaigns and activities.
 Its current initiatives include Give a Ghaf Tree Planting Programme, Drop It – Rethink Plastic and Drop It Youth.

-The opera embraces music, drama, film, movement and design and the aim is that local Emirati musicians will also join the project.
+The opera embraced music, drama, film, movement and design and included an Emirati Oud player among the musicians.

 - To inspire and develop children across several curriculum areas through performance and visual arts